 At this point in my life i focused on getting mentally better and becoming spiritually stronger.
 I was anxious about Rachel’s vineyard but i knew that it was what i needed to heal.
 God and i had plenty of conversations throughout the day and night.
 My faith was stronger than it had ever been.
 Being in a relationship was the furthest thing from my mind, i really just wanted to be alone, i wanted to figure out what kind of woman i was going to become after the storm dissipated.

-I still attended therapy once a week and took my Ativan for whenever i felt anxious.
-The Ativan made me sleep most times so i would usually take them at night to help me with my insomnia and anxiety.
+I still attended therapy once a week and took my Ativan as prescribed.
+Ativan made me sleep most times so i would usually take them at night to help me with my insomnia and anxiety.
 I was was still unsure of the Prozac, i knew i needed to take it.
 My relationship with God was becoming stronger, but the feeling of hopelessness and dread still remained.
 I knew that if i started to take the medication or at least try it, i would become the person i was before my abortion.
 I knew God had was the only healer i needed, but i realized that physically i needed some relief, My brain was experiencing a chemical imbalance.
 I started taking the Prozac daily and i noticed a change in my mood, i started to feel normal again, i figured the Prozac was starting and already had taken its course, working through my bloodstream and making its way to my unbalanced brain.

 I was nervous and thought the worst before i told him, but if we were going to get serious he needed to know my truth.
 One night while we had one of our intellectual conversations i told him.
 His reaction surprised me.
 He didn’t judge, he did not criticize, he just listened.
 From there we went on romantic dates, he would bring me flowers, we would talk and laugh and enjoy each others company.
 I knew he was the one because he watched one of my favorite romantic movies “The notebook”, i don’t think any other guy would have tolerated a movie of that nature.
 As weeks went by we grew close, we were connected at the hip, wherever he was, i was.
 He had turned into my best friend.
 As i continued to heal and overcome my depression.
 Christine and i still continued to communicate and she was a huge supporter and available whenever i needed to talk.
 I liked our talks because she would revert some of my concerns and cite bible verses.
 She would tell me “God has forgiven you, he loves you, as long as you believe in him and ask him for forgiveness from your heart, you will be forgiven”.
 See, that is what i admired about her, She didn’t judge or patronize me, she reminded me of Gods grace and she reminded me that God loves unconditionally.
 On a day that i needed support and called her she let me know that there would be a post abortion retreat 40 minutes away from where i lived.
 She gave me details about the retreat and what things were going to take place for my healing, i agreed.
 She explained what the retreat was and what the retreat entailed.
 I knew it would be beneficial if i attended especially since i knew god was added to the equation for my healing.
 Before the weekend retreat Christine sent me resources, and a packet on what i would need to know about the retreat.
 One thing that really stood out in the packet was a letter regarding the a letter explaining the memorial service that will be held on the last day of the retreat.
 I already was having doubts.
 I never expected a memorial service for my unborn child.
 It was fitting considering the circumstances.
 I realized i was given an opportunity to say a proper goodbye to my child.
-Excited and anxious, i had to think about how i wanted to ask if i wanted Justin to join me.
+Excited and anxious, i had to think about how i wanted to ask my new guy to join me.
 Would this be the ice breaker? is it going to be too much to ask of him so early?
 Well his response surprised me…………

 Continued in Part.
 5